dangerstephen/OurThoughtsApp/README.md

-# Project 1--Our Thoughts App
+# Project 1 - Our Thoughts App

 ###Description
-A full stack application that allows users to input thoughts as well as receive them via text message using the Twillo Api.
+A full stack application that allows users to input thoughts as well as receive them via text message using the Twillo API.
-You can find the site deployed live on ([heroku](http://ourthoughtsapp.herokuapp.com/))
+Our project can be viewed on ([heroku](http://ourthoughtsapp.herokuapp.com/)).

 ###Homepage: